tenman1739-alt/did-drop-spec/README.md

 • Surveyor Integrity: Coordinate updates can be gated by requiring a signature from a recognized Surveyor DID, preventing user-input errors.

+## 6. Privacy Considerations

+### 6.1 PII on Public Ledgers
+The `did:drop` method stores data on the Algorand public blockchain.
+As such, no Personally Identifiable Information (PII) should be stored in the DID Document or the associated smart contract state.

+* **Coordinates:** GPS coordinates are considered public infrastructure data (landing pads) and not private user data.
+Users should not register coordinates for sensitive locations (e.g., "Bedroom Window") that they do not wish to be publicly resolvable.
+* **Labels:** Users are advised to use generic labels (e.g., "Drop Point A") rather than personal ones (e.g., "John's House") to minimize correlation risks.

+### 6.2 Correlation Risks
+Since `did:drop` is often paired with FIO handles, an observer could correlate a wallet address with a specific landing pad location.
+Users should be aware that the link between their FIO handle and their `did:drop` identifier is publicly visible on-chain.